-In this article we explore the application process for both an active and past IVA, as well as highlighting ways you can improve your chances of being accepted for a mortgage deal, in spite of your credit history.
+In this article, we explore the application process for both an active and past IVA, as well as highlighting ways you can improve your chances of being accepted for a mortgage deal in spite of your credit history.

 What is an IVA?

 IVAs works by an insolvency practitioner - a specialist debt expert - working out an agreement with your creditors so that all your debts can be combined into one, single debt.
 After that, rather than having to juggle the individual debts, you have one monthly payment.
 The payment plan is extended over 5 or 6 years and, at the end of that period, any remaining debt is written off.

 Taking out an IVA can be a positive step in terms of getting to grips with unmanageable debt.
 However, it will have a detrimental effect on your credit score with the main credit reference agencies, which will make it more difficult to get a mortgage or other forms of borrowing.

 Can I get a mortgage with an IVA?

 The short answer is that, while theoretically you may be able to find a specialist lender who will consider giving you a mortgage when you have an IVA, it won't be easy.
-There is, however, a big difference between trying to get a mortgage when you are in the middle of an active IVA agreement and when the IVA has come to an end.
+There is, however, a big difference between trying to get a mortgage when you are in the middle of an active IVA agreement, and when the IVA has come to an end.

 Getting a mortgage with an active IVA

 Your first port of call if you want to take out a mortgage or remortgage when you have an active IVA is your insolvency practitioner.
 They have control of your financial arrangements during that time, including any new credit agreements over £500.
 If they believe you can afford it and if you have kept up to date with your repayment schedule for your IVA, they may allow you to apply for a mortgage.
-In this situation, you will need to:

 As the IVA will automatically come off your credit file after 6 years, your chances of getting approved for a mortgage after that time will improve significantly.
-However, you need to bear in mind that mortgage lenders will often ask you about your longer-term credit history and you are obliged to report things like CCJs, IVAs, or bankruptcy.
+However, you need to bear in mind that mortgage lenders will often ask you about your longer-term credit history, and you may be obliged to report things like CCJs, IVAs, or bankruptcy.

 How can I improve my chances of getting a mortgage after having an IVA?

-As we have discussed, while the effect the IVA has on your credit file will reduce over time and it will be removed altogether after six years, there is still a high probability that your credit score will have been impacted by both the IVA and the mismanaged borrowing leading up to it.
+As we have discussed, while the effect the IVA has on your credit file will reduce over time and it will be removed altogether after 6 years, there is still a high probability that your credit score will have been impacted by both the IVA and the mismanaged borrowing leading up to it.

-- If you can delay your house purchase, it could mean you can access more competitive deals as you distance yourself from your poor credit history.
+- If you can delay your house purchase, it could mean you can access more competitive deals, as you distance yourself from your poor credit history.
 It also allows you more time to get together a larger deposit, which will also make it more likely you'll be accepted for a better mortgage deal.